 That’s a swag hat – traditionally worn by swagmen (transient labourers who carried their belongings in a swag/bedroll) in the outback.
 To stop flies and other insects swarming their faces they’d hang the lightweight corks around their hat.
 As they moved the corks moved and shooed away the flies.

 Stone the crows, mate, I thought you spoke english Down Under?

 Aussies are known for their use of slang – including reducing everything to as few syllables as possible (no-one goes to McDonalds in Australia, we go to Maccas).
 So it should be no surprise slang pops up in my books.
 Click through for a brief overview of some of the more common terms.

 Of course!
 But to find out more visit the official Australian tourism site and experience it for yourself with their 360′ videos (including one of Canberra, my home city and the nation’s capital).

 Are you available to speak to my writing group?

-In 2017 I am running two online workshops through Romance Writers of Australia’s Online Writing Lab (OWL) program.
+In 2018 I am running one online workshop through Romance Writers of Australia’s Online Writing Lab (OWL) program.

-For more information and to register for these courses visit Romance Writers of Australia’s OWL page.
+For more information and to register for this course visit Romance Writers of Australia’s OWL page.

 For any other opportunities, or to request my attendance at an event, please contact me through my website.